fbpx

 How Is Mesothelioma Diagnosed?

-People with a history of asbestos exposure can develop this cancer.
-However, not everyone will be affected.
+People with a history of asbestos exposure can develop this malignant mesothelioma.
+However, not everyone exposed will ever develop this rare cancer.
 The rate of occurrence is low, with only 3,000 new cases diagnosed in the United States each year.

-Patients experiencing mesothelioma symptoms like coughing, chest pains or shortness of breath should see their doctor.
-During the meeting with your doctor, you should explain the symptoms along with your history of asbestos exposure.
+Patients experiencing mesothelioma symptoms like coughing, chest pain, shortness of breath, abdominal pain or abdominal distention should seek a medical evaluation.
+During the appointment with your physician, you should explain the symptoms and include your history of asbestos exposure.

 Imaging Tests

-Imaging tests are used to locate abnormalities and troublesome masses inside the body.
+Imaging tests are used to locate abnormalities, such as fluid buildup or tumors inside the body.
 An X-ray is usually the first mesothelioma test.
-If worrisome signs are discovered, the doctor likely will request another test.
-Common imaging tests are: a computed tomography (CT) scan; positron emission tomography (PET) scan; echocardiogram; and magnetic resonance imaging (MRI) scan.
+If worrisome signs are discovered, the doctor will request other tests.
+Common imaging tests used to look for mesothelioma are: a computed tomography (CT) scan; positron emission tomography (PET) scan; magnetic resonance imaging (MRI) scan; and echocardiogram.

 Blood Marker Tests

-According to the American Cancer Society, blood levels of specific substances (fibulin-3 and soluble mesothelin-related peptides) are biomarkers.
-They are higher in mesothelioma patients than in healthy people.
-While blood tests are not reliable on their own, they can provide insight into the potential of the disease’s presence.
-They also show how well vital organs are reacting to treatment.
+According to the American Cancer Society, there is a certain substance found in blood (fibulin-3 and soluble mesothelin-related peptides) that may become valuable biomarkers for people with mesothelioma.
+The levels of fibulin-3 have been higher in mesothelioma patients (benign and malignant mesothelioma) than in healthy people.
+While blood tests are not reliable for diagnostic purposes, they can provide insight into the potential presence of disease and how well vital organs are responding to treatment.

 Biopsies

-If imaging and blood marker tests indicate the likelihood of someone having cancer, the doctor will refer the patient for a biopsy.
-A biopsy involves taking a tissue or fluid sample from a specific area, usually where the cancer formed.
-These samples are examined under a microscope to determine if tumors are present.
-Examination also involves the cancer’s cell type and the disease’s advancement.
-It’s the only way to definitively issue a mesothelioma diagnosis.
+If imaging and blood marker tests indicate the likelihood of someone having cancer, the doctor will refer the patient for a tissue biopsy.
+A biopsy involves taking a sample of tissue or fluid from a tumor or fluid accumulation.
+These samples are examined under a microscope to determine if cancer is present.
+Testing tissue biopsy samples can help determine the cell type of the cancer and the extent of the disease.
+It is the only way to definitively determine a diagnosis of malignant mesothelioma.

 Imaging Tests

 Imaging tests are the first step in diagnosing mesothelioma.
-These tests help doctors discover the potential tumor’s location, size and severity.
+These tests help doctors discover anatomical abnormalities, the presence of any masses and potential tumors (along with their location, size and severity).
 Each imaging test has its own purpose and helps doctors make an accurate diagnosis.

-X-Ray – An X-ray provides a two-dimensional image of the patient and can show fluid buildup.
+X-Ray - An X-ray provides a two-dimensional image of the patient and can show the presence of an abnormal mass or fluid buildup.

-CT scan – CT scans are three-dimensional imaging tests providing detailed images of anomalies.
+CT scan - CT scans are three-dimensional imaging tests that provide detailed images of soft tissue structures and can identify details of anomalies.

-PET scan – PET scans involve radioactive sugar inserted into the blood for cancerous cells to absorb.
-A special camera sends a picture of the radioactive energy within the body back to the medical team.
-The camera also provides real-time footage of cancerous cells.
-This imaging scan is useful in staging as it shows whether the tumor has spread to lymph nodes or other areas of the body.
+PET scan - PET scans involve the administration of radioactive sugar into the bloodstream that rapidly dividing cells, like cancer cells, easily absorb.
+A specialized camera sends a picture of the radioactive energy within the body back to the medical team.
+The camera also provides real-time images of cancer cells.
+This imaging scan is useful in staging as it shows whether tumors have spread to lymph nodes or other areas of the body.

 MRI scan – MRI scans create detailed images of soft tissue to find the exact location of a tumor or the extent of its spread.

-Echocardiogram – An echocardiogram is an ultrasound of the heart.
-Doctors may use this imaging scan if they suspect a patient has pericardial mesothelioma, which is a cancer along the membrane surrounding the heart.
+Echocardiogram - An echocardiogram is an ultrasound of the heart.
+Doctors may use this imaging scan if they suspect a patient has pericardial mesothelioma, which is a cancer that forms in the thin membrane surrounding the heart.
 An echocardiogram can also be used to assess heart function in patients with suspected mesothelioma.
 This works for diagnosing both pleural mesothelioma and peritoneal mesothelioma.

 Blood Tests and Biomarkers

-Blood and biomarker tests measure a person’s blood levels.
-While these tests are not often used in a mesothelioma diagnosis, they can help monitor the efficacy of treatment.
+Blood and biomarker tests measure levels and substances found in a person’s blood.
+While these tests are not used in a mesothelioma diagnosis, they can help monitor the efficacy of treatment.

-The levels of fibulin-3, cancerous antigen 125, osteopontin and soluble mesothelin-related peptides (SMRP) are commonly higher in mesothelioma patients than healthy people.
-Doctors compare the levels of these substances in people who have mesothelioma to that of baseline levels.
-This information could impact future treatment.
+The levels of fibulin-3, cancerous antigen 125 (CA 125), osteopontin and soluble mesothelin-related peptides (SMRP) are commonly higher in mesothelioma patients than in healthy people.
+Doctors compare the levels of these substances in people diagnosed with mesothelioma to baseline levels.
+This information could impact future diagnostic testing and treatments.

 Mesothelioma Biopsies